Tennessee vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - The Volunteers' +86 scoring differential (outscoring opponents by 10.7 points per game) is a result of scoring 77.6 points per game (128th in college basketball) while giving up 66.9 per contest (87th in college basketball).

-- Tennessee wins the rebound battle by an average of 3.5 boards.
-It is recording 34.8 rebounds per game (114th in college basketball) compared to its opponents' 31.3 per contest.
+- Tennessee averages 34.8 rebounds per game (114th in college basketball) while allowing 31.3 per outing to its opponents.
+It outrebounds opponents by 3.5 boards per game.

-- The Volunteers rank 118th in college basketball with 97.7 points scored per 100 possessions, and 61st in college basketball defensively with 84.2 points conceded per 100 possessions.

-- Tennessee has typically won the turnover battle this season, committing 10.0 per game (53rd in college basketball action) while forcing 12.9 (124th in college basketball).
+- Tennessee has had fewer turnovers than its opponents this season, committing 10 per game (53rd in college basketball action) while forcing 12.9 (124th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.